MovieLabs/mddf/README.md

 * an Avails Validator with a version of v1.3.a is based on v1.3 of the mddf-lib.
 * a Manifest Validator with a version of v1.3.2.c is based on v1.3.2 of the mddf-lib.

-Prior to July 2017 and the release of v1.3 of the mddf-lib, the native executables were assigned versions a version ID independant of the mddf-lib version.
+Prior to July 2017 and the release of v1.3 of the mddf-lib, the native executables were assigned a version ID independant of the mddf-lib version.

 ## <a name="h_History">Past Releases:</a>